tideways/terms-of-service/PRIVACY.md

 Google, which obligates Google to proect your data, to  process it with regard to this privacy policy and not to pass it on to third parties.

 15.3.
+Google data is stored on servers in the US, an so called insecure third party country.
+Google is EU-U.S. privacy shield and Swiss-U.S. privacy shield certified.
+For this reason, compliance with European data protection law is guaranteed.

+15.4.
 Additional information to privacy can be reviewed in Google‘s [privacy policy](https://policies.google.com/privacy).

 # 16. Basecamp